 In May 2017, the IASB issued IFRS 17 Insurance Contracts (IFRS 17), a comprehensive new accounting standard for insurance contracts, covering recognition and measurement, presentation and disclosure.
-Once effective, IFRS 17 will replace IFRS 4 Insurance Contracts (IFRS 4).
+Once effective, IFRS 17 will replace IFRS 4 Insurance Contracts (IFRS 4) that was issued in 2005.
 IFRS 17 applies to all types of insurance contracts (i.e., life, non-life, direct insurance and re insurance), regardless of the type of entities that issue them, as well as to certain guarantees and financial instruments with discretionary participation features.
-IFRS 17 was originally effective for reporting periods beginning on or after 1 January 2021, with comparative figures required but has been extended to 1 January 2023 by the IASB.
-This standard is not applicable to the Bank.
+A few scope exceptions will apply.
+The overall objective of IFRS 17 is to provide an accounting model for insurance contracts that is more useful and consistent for insurers.
+In contrast to the requirements in IFRS 4, which are largely based on grandfathering previous local accounting policies, IFRS 17 provides a comprehensive model for insurance contracts, covering all relevant accounting aspects.
+The core of IFRS 17 is the general model, supplemented by: